solana-labs/solana-program-library/program-metadata/README.md

 ## Source

-The Program Metadata program source is available on [github](https://github.com/solana-labs/solana-program-library)
+The Program Metadata program source is available at [github](https://github.com/solana-labs/solana-program-library)

-There is also a JavaScript client located at [github](https://github.com/solana-labs/solana-program-library/tree/master/program_metadata/ts).
+There is also a JavaScript / TypeScript client located at [github](https://github.com/solana-labs/solana-program-library/tree/master/program_metadata/js).

 ## Interface

-The on-chain Token Metadata program is written in Rust and available on crates.io as [spl-program-metadata](https://crates.io/crates/spl-program-metadata) and [docs.rs](https://docs.rs/spl-program-metadata).
+The on-chain Program Metadata program is written in Rust and available on crates.io as [spl-program-metadata](https://crates.io/crates/spl-program-metadata) and [docs.rs](https://docs.rs/spl-program-metadata).

 The crate provides five instructions, `create_metadata_entry()`, `update_metadata_entry()`, `delete_metadata_entry()`, `create_versioned_idl()`, `update_versioned_idl()` to create instructions for the program.